Ex-Black Stars Player, Living the ‘American Dream’ Recounts How Football Let Him Down

 Reflecting on his journey, Yeboah said his life could have taken a different turn if he had not embraced education.

-He therefore encouraged current professional footballers to invest their earnings wisely in ventures that can provide long-term financial security.
+He encouraged current professional footballers to invest their earnings wisely in ventures that can provide long-term financial security.

-He cautioned that football careers are often short-lived, and players must prepare for a future beyond the sport.
+The Ghanaian also cautioned that football careers are often short-lived, and players must prepare for a future beyond the sport.

 His remarks have since sparked conversations about career planning, financial discipline, and the importance of education among young athletes.

-Former footballer from Ghana left homeless in Germany
+Former footballer from Ghana homeless in Germany

-According to him, his career was cut short after he suffered a severe leg injury while he played for his club, in St Paul football club in Germany.
+According to him, his career was cut short after he suffered a severe leg injury while he played for his club, and he said that he regretted donating the sum of €20,000 for his upkeep to a church.

 Source: YEN.com.gh